 Upon our return to Tafraoute we were quickly accosted by a young chap asking us to come and look at his shop.
 We fended him off and he shouted the usual response that comes in Morocco/Thailand/Just about everywhere….”Maybe later?”.

 Later that evening, after another delightful sunset we headed out to eat.
 On our way to our chosen restaurant the same young chap pounced upon us.
 We fended him off this time by explaining that we were starving.
 Undettered he staked out the restaurant, even coming in for a drink with the owner at one point and waving to us.
 As we ate our tagines we resigned ourselves to another lengthy sales pitch.

 Upon arriving at his shop we went through some general chit chat and soon enough we found ourselves in his carpet room.
 He reached for a shelf and retrieved a Berber tent peg and asked us if we knew what it was.
 Claire stifled a laugh whilst I gave a superb impression of a man racking his brain for some distant memory.
-“Is it maybe something like a tent peg?”
+“Is it maybe…”, I paused and looked to the ceiling as if searching for some distant memory, “something like a tent peg?”
 I asked.
 “Yes” he replied and then proceeded to tell us how Berber housewives also use them to discipline husbands who come home late and drunk.

 I waited patiently for the right moment and delivered my “world famous travel and carpet blog” line.
 He sulked.
 We wished him well.
+He sulked some more.
 We left and laughed hysterically in the street.

 Followers of this blog and our travels will no doubt be wondering where the food photos are.
 At this point in our trip we had eaten 4 tagines.
 Like much of the great food we discover and eat they really aren’t lookers.
 Take this effort for example.